Financial Independence Update – November 2019

 Via a simple two-pronged approach:

 - We invest in mainly Canadian dividend paying stocks for passive income.
-I own what the big mutual funds and ETFs own directly.
-Our long-term goal is to earn $30,000 per year from Canadian companies in taxable and tax-free accounts.
+Our long-term goal is to earn $30,000 per year from the stocks we own.

-- I’ve learned to embrace U.S. diversification more.
-We invest in a couple of low-cost, U.S.-listed Exchange Traded Funds (ETFs) inside our RRSPs.
-This way, I don’t have to worry about stock selection and I simply ride the returns of whatever these U.S. ETFs deliver.
+- I’ve learned to embrace diversification more.
+We invest in a couple of low-cost ETFs for that.
+This way, I don’t have to worry about stock selection and I simply ride the returns of whatever these ETFs deliver.

 Our Crossover Point is coming…